harlyq/aframe-harlyq-components/components/aframe-svg-ui-component/README.md

 If true, show debugging information about clicks, hovers and SVG strings

 ---
-**hoverSelector**: string = ""
+**hoverSelectors**: string = ""

-A selector which defines the svg elements that will generate `svg-ui-enter` and `svg-ui-leave` events.
+A selector which defines the svg elements that will generate `svg-ui-hoverenter` and `svg-ui-hoverleave` events.
 There must a **raycaster** component somewhere which will generate the `raycaster-intersected` and `raycaster-intersected-cleared` events on this entity, which we can utilise to determine where the ray is hovering.
 The **raycaster** component is provided automatically when using a **cursor** component

 ---
 **resolution**: vec2 = `{x: 512, y:512}`